Outdooractive/mvt-tools/README.md

 # MVTTools

-MapLibre/Mapbox vector tiles (MVT) reader/writer library for Swift, together with a tool for working with vector tiles from the command line.
+MapLibre/Mapbox vector tiles (MVT) reader/writer library for Swift, together with a powerful tool for working with vector tiles and GeoJSONs from the command line.

 ## Features

-- Load and write Mapnik Vector Tiles from/to disk, data objects or URLs (also handles gzipped input)
+- Load and write MapLibre/Mapbox Vector Tiles from/to disk, data objects or URLs (also handles gzipped input).
-- Export options: Zipped, buffered (in pixels or extents), simplified (in meters or extents)
+- Export options: Zipped, buffered (in pixels or extents), simplified (in meters or extents).
-- Can dump a tile as a GeoJSON object
+- Can dump a tile as a GeoJSON object.
-- Supported projections: EPSG:4326, EPSG:3857 or none (uses the tile's coordinate space)
+- Supported projections: EPSG:4326, EPSG:3857 or none (uses the tile's coordinate space).
-- Fast search (supports indexing), either within a bounding box or with center and radius
+- Fast search (supports indexing), either within a bounding box or with center and radius.
-- Extract selected layers into a new tile
+- Extract selected layers into a new tile.
-- Merge two tiles into one
+- Merge tiles into one.
 - Can extract some infos from tiles like feature count, etc.
-- Powerful command line tool (via [Homebrew](#command-line-tool), documentation below) for working with vector tiles and GeoJSON files
+- Powerful command line tool (via [Homebrew](#command-line-tool), documentation below) for working with vector tiles and GeoJSON files.

 ## Requirements